cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

 `startFlushUpgradeHandshake` will set the counterparty last packet send and continue blocking the upgrade from continuing until all in-flight packets have been flushed.
 When the channel is in blocked mode, any packet receive above the counterparty last packet send will be rejected.
 It will set the channel state to `FLUSHING` and block `sendPacket`.
 During this time; `receivePacket`, `acknowledgePacket` and `timeoutPacket` will still be allowed and processed according to the original channel parameters.
 The state machine will set a timer for how long the other side can take before it completes flushing and moves to `FLUSHCOMPLETE`.
-The new proposed upgrade will be stored in the public store for counterparty verification.
+The new proposed upgrade will be stored in the provable store for counterparty verification.

 ```typescript
 // startFlushUpgradeHandshake will verify that the channel